 ELAP EMAIL: email@example.com

 ELAP FAX: 888-560-2447

-Benefits selections may only be changed within thirty (30) days of employment, during the annual benefits open enrollment period (if placed under 125 pre-tax option) or if the employee experiences a qualifying status change event.
+Benefits selections may only be changed within thirty (30) days of employment, during the annual benefits open enrollment period (if placed under the 125 pre-tax option), or if the employee experiences a qualifying status change event.
 Eligible benefits will begin the first day of the month following thirty (30) days of employment.

 The current premiums are listed below and will be deducted each pay period: